Duke-Leiden Institute in Global and Transnational Law

 A maximum of 50 participants will be admitted to this Institute.
 Classes are limited in size (up to 25 students) in order to facilitate interaction between faculty members and students.

 Students may enroll in as many as 3 courses and must enroll in the same courses for both terms of the programme.
-Netherlands lawyers may, however, attend a single course for one or both terms.
+Dutch lawyers may, however, attend a single course for one or both terms.

 Classes take place on weekdays in the mornings and afternoons, and no courses will be offered simultaneously.